Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 It's a hard one to call.

-On the one hand if people find that chiropractic treatment helps to relieve their back pain then it is a great way to do so without the need for medication or surgery.
+As on the one hand if people find that chiropractic treatment helps to relieve their back pain, then it's a great way to do so without the need for medication or surgery.

-However the effectiveness of chiropractic treatment for back pain hasn't been significantly proven by any scientific medical studies so can you really recommend it?
+However, the effectiveness of chiropractic treatment for back pain hasn't been significantly proven by any scientific medical studies so should you really try it?

-Maybe this means it is a treatment that you just have to try out for yourself and see if it works.
+Maybe it's just a treatment option that you will have to decide to try out for yourself and see if it works.

-So in this article I'm going to take you through what to expect from a visit to the chiropractors, the benefits and dangers, plus how to find a good chiropractor.
+So in this article I'm going to take you through what to expect from a visit to the chiropractors alongside the benefits and dangers of this form of treatment.

 And then you can make your own mind up as to whether to give it a try or not.

-Just remember though to always consult your doctor before trying any new form of treatment.
+But if you do always remember to consult with your doctor first before trying any new form of treatment.

-The chiropractic treatment method is an alternative therapy that works on the idea that the nervous system is intimately related to the musculoskeletal system.
+The chiropractic treatment method is an alternative therapy that works on the idea that your nervous system is intimately related to the musculoskeletal system.

-So a chiropractor will attempt to realign your spine through adjustments and manipulations which they claim will help to restore health, remove pain and help the body to heal.
+So a chiropractor will attempt to realign your spine through adjustments and manipulations which they claim will help to restore health, relieve pain, and help your body to heal.